petrum/sshj-client/README.md

 ### Next steps
-1. Use sshj lib to autheticate using password: done
+1. Use sshj lib to authenticate with password: done
 2. Using sshj to connect with public key using existing id_rsa/id_rsa.pub: done
 3. Generate the key files using java security libraries, and then connect using ssh: done
 4. using same generated key files to connect from java/sshj: done, but this I struggled with most